I recently got another bike, a Leader Fox Sonora MTB.

 (The parts arrived within a few days.)

-Needless to say I was (am) a little frustated, which usually results in an impulse shopping spree1.
+Needless to say I was (am) a little frustrated, which usually results in an impulse shopping spree 1.

 I mean, I still have my Domane to ride on, but that’s fitted for the mountain expeditions and not really suited for my pancake flat backyard polder.